-In the recent World Economic Forum Future of Jobs Report 2020, the WEF predicts that 85 million current roles will become defunct, thanks to automation.
+In the World Economic Forum’s Future of Jobs Report 2020, the WEF predicts that 85 million current roles will become defunct, thanks to automation.
 For many, this is not good news.
 On the flip side, the WEF also predicts that 97 million new jobs will emerge.
-However, for that creation, upskilling must become the name of the game.
+However, to prepare for that, upskilling must become the name of the game.

-Unfortunately, COVID-19 is continuing to impact the globe.
-As more and more countries impose mandatory lockdowns, the world is preparing itself for another recession.
+Unfortunately, COVID-19 has had a massive impact on the world.
+As many countries imposed mandatory lockdowns, the world is now preparing itself for another recession.
 For many of us, it feels like we’re just after standing out of the last one, but nobody could’ve predicted this.
 However, this recession will be like no other before, and a wealth of opportunity will emerge for people with the right skills.
-The problem there is, there are not enough digitally skilled people to prepare businesses for the next five years.
+The problem there is, there are not enough digitally-skilled people to prepare businesses for the next five years.

 Upskilling – The window is getting shorter

-People are very unsure as to what the winter will bring in terms of the pandemic.
-If it means more lockdowns, then, unfortunately, it will mean further unemployment, layoffs and pandemic payments.
-A good goal for the next few months is to upskill or reskill.
+We’re all waiting to see what post-pandemic will look like.
+What businesses will stay open?
+Will many of us still be able to work from home?
+When we return to “normal” – what will the business landscape look like?
+One thing is certain, technology has accelerated, and a good goal for the next few months is to upskill or reskill.
 The jobs of tomorrow will need more digital skills than ever before.
 Among the roles that will be most important, going into the coming months and years will be technical roles.
 Apart from software development, the World Economic Forum also reports the increasing demand for the likes of data analysts, AI & machine learning specialists, process automation specialists and more.

 Automation & Python